Kenneth King (dancer)

-Kenneth King (born April 1, 1948) is an American post-modern dancer and choreographer and author who is best known for his experimentation with dance, language, and multimedia.
-A second-generation Judson Dance Theatre choreographer, much of King's experimental dance repertoire combines different movement styles with dramatic material, characters, and technological advances, emphasizing the importance of the human body through expressionism and symbolism.
-King is the author of Writing in Motion: Body--Language--Technology and six novels: Bring on the Phantoms, Red Fog, The Secret Invention, So Much For Posterity, 'The Glass Pond and The Disappearing Game (Club Lighthouse Publishing).
+Kenneth King is an American post-modern dancer and choreographer and author who is best known for his experimentation with dance, language, and multimedia.
+King is the author of Writing in Motion: Body--Language--Technology and six novels: Bring on the Phantoms, Red Fog, The Secret Invention, So Much For Posterity, 'The Glass Pond and The Disappearing Game.

-Early life
+Early life and education

-King was born in Freeport, New York and became interested in theatre and the performing arts early in life after being cast as the lead in a musical production for his kindergarten class.
-As a child of the commonly referred to “TV Generation," King became extremely fascinated with this new form of entertainment and was intrigued by theatrics behind popular television programs.
-While in high school, King aspired to be an actor, and during college, although a philosophy major at Antioch College in Ohio, he acted in summer stock productions for three consecutive years starting in 1959.
-King soon became an apprentice actor at Adelphi College, and it wasn't until after attending a lecture by legendary American dancer and choreographer, Ruth St. Denis, that he became inspired to dance.
+Kenneth King was born in Freeport, New York.

+He became interested in theatre and the performing arts early in life after being cast as the lead in a musical production for his kindergarten class.
+While in high school, King aspired to be an actor, and during college, although a philosophy major at Antioch College in Ohio, he acted in summer stock productions for three consecutive years, starting in 1959.

+King became an apprentice actor at Adelphi College, and then, after attending a lecture by American dancer and choreographer Ruth St. Denis, he became inspired to dance.
 By the early 1960s he was studying dance full-time.
 King studied with Sylvia Fort, The New Dance Group, Ballet Arts, Paul Sanasardo, and he also attended The Martha Graham School, while studying ballet with Mia Slavenska.
 By 1966, he was studying with renowned dancers Merce Cunningham and Carolyn Brown.

-Choreography and Multimedia

-Much of King's choreographic style is based on the idea of dance being a total theatrical experience.
-King developed choreography with generally non-technical based movement with a newfound technological approach - incorporating film, machinery, characters, text, speech, lighting, and costumes.
-His works are often considered to be very personal and an overall poetic experience.
+Career

 King began performing his own choreography as early as 1964.
 His first work was titled cup/saucer/two dancers/radio, and featured him and Phoebe Neville.
 Cup/saucer/two dancers/radio incorporated his experimentation with multimedia and was heavily influenced by pop art.
 King went on to present works at theaters including The Bridge Theatre, Judson Memorial Church (in association with the Judson Dance Theater and the Judson group), the Gate Theatre, Clark Center for the Performing Arts, The New School, and Washington Square Galleries.

 King's later choreographies, such as RAdeoA.C.tiv(ID)ty, DANCE S(P)ELL, and The Telaxic Synapsulator contained more technical dancing in comparison to some of his earlier pieces.
 King described the change by saying, “in the dance field there are all kinds of ways bodies make signals, or signs.”